TtheBC01/P256-Solidity/README.md

 ### Challenge String

-When requesting a signature from a user via the WebAuthn api, the client application must pass along *challenge* string as part of the message payload:
+When requesting a signature from a user via the WebAuthn api, the client application must pass along a *challenge* string as part of the message payload:

 ```javascript
 const publicKey = {